jdombrowski-mitre/dioptra/docs/source/user-guide/generics-plugin-system.rst

 --------------------------

 A generic plugin is a Python package that registers an implementation to the generic's plugin entry point.
-The Python package itself should be structured in the usual way, with a minimal plugin package containing the following files,
+The Python package itself should be structured in the usual way, with a minimal plugin package containing the following files:

 .. code-block:: none